cserteGT3/JuliaCon2020RANSAC/slides/JuliaCon2020.md

 - Investigate further RANSAC variants (GlobFit, multiBaySAC, etc.)

 ???
+And finally a few words of what I am planning for the future:

 The torus primitive is still not implemented, and a proper API is needed for the RANSACVisualizer package

 I need to make couple changes to further optimise speed including multi-threading, if possible.

 Long term plan is to investigate further RANSAC variants if they could be incorporated into this package.

+---

+# Summary

+- Easy to use primitive recognition in 3D point clouds
+- Flexbile tool for production and research
+- Written in pure Julia

+???
+To conclude: with the efficient RANSAC algorithm one can easily recognize primitive shapes in 3d point clouds.

+The RANSAC.jl package is a flexible tool for production and also for scientific exploration.

+And it is written in pure Julia.

 ---